HERRKIN/apolloems/readme.md

 ### How to use

-This package reads two folders. '/schema/resolvers/' and '/schema/types/'.
-So, you can generate automatically a Schema.
+This module reads the files in two folders. `/schema/resolvers/` and `/schema/types/`. this will automatically  generate a Graphql Schema for you.

-You can see the '/example' folder for more help.
-But it's easy to understand.
+there is an `/example`folder if so you can see how it works.

 1. Install this package
 2. In your server.js (or equivalent) require easy-modularization-scheme and call the functon ems to generate the schema